Mitchell-Chatterjee/CSI-5308/Project-Python/README/README.md

 To modify the following hyperparameters.
 Simply change the value in the call to the function `run_experiments`.

-**number_of_originators** defines how many originators there are in the algorithm.
+**number_of_originators:** Defines how many originators there are in the algorithm.
 This value cannot be greater than the size of the ring.

-**size_of_the_ring** defines the size of the ring.
+**size_of_ring:** Defines the size of the ring.

-**direction** is either Direction.LEFT or Direction.RIGHT, and defines the direction in which messages are passed.
+**direction:** Is either Direction.LEFT or Direction.RIGHT, and defines the direction in which messages are passed.

-**animation_speed** is initially set at 500.
+**animation_speed:** Is initially set at 500.
 This is the number of milliseconds per frame.
 Increase this value to make the animation longer for each frame.